terrablue/rediz/README.md

 What is ZKV?
 --------------

-Another Redis fork, because there haven't been enough lately.

-Seriously though: the goal of *this* fork is to slowly transition the Redis codebase to Zig, starting with moving from Make as a build system to `build.zig`, and then slowly transitioning the code where it makes sense to Zig.
+The goal of this project is to slowly transition the Redis codebase to Zig, starting with moving from Make as a build system to `build.zig`, and then slowly transitioning the code where it makes sense to Zig.

 Non goals: